 We have integrated internal controls into our controls environment and established the reporting metrics into our financial crimes framework.
-We have also incorporated modern slavery reporting metrics into the MLRO Annual Report received by the Zellis group supervisory board's audit and risk subcommittee, due for next release in 2024.
+We have also incorporated modern slavery reporting metrics into the MLRO Annual Report received by Zellis Group board audit and risk sub-committee.